 Table of Contents

-- Why is your fish is not eating and lying at the bottom of the tank?
+- Why is My Fish Lying at the Bottom of the Tank?

 - What causes a fish to lay on its side?